 Industry Experts Urge Transparency and Supervised Environment of Regulatory Compliance

 The industry is responding to the SEC’s focus on non-registered private equity activity by increasing transparency around conflicts of interest, expenses and fees.
 Industry experts are urging unregistered broker-dealers to function in a highly supervised environment of regulatory compliance.
 Likewise, investors are responding by raising their expectations regarding transparency around private equity adviser practices.

 “The rules are clear,” said Ceresney.
 “Before a firm provides brokerage services and receives compensation in return, it must be properly registered within the regulatory framework that protects investors and informs our markets.”

-Securities defense lawyer Rob Herskovits founded and leads Herskovits Law llp, a national securities law practice.
+Securities defense lawyer Rob Herskovits founded and leads Herskovits Law PLLC, a national securities law practice.
 He represents securities professionals, broker-dealers, and other facing FINRA or SEC enforcement actions or are ensnared in securities litigation.